LeeDoYup/LeeDoYup/README.md

 ## Hello 😄
-I am Doyup Lee, a Member of Techinical Staff, Applied Research, at Runway.
+I am Doyup Lee, the founder of a stealth AI startup for visual content creation.
+Before that, I was a senior member of technical staff at Runway and the co-creator of Gen-3 Alpha, Frames, and Gen-4, which are the flagship products of Runway.
-Currently, I spend most of my time to innovate the way of human imagination,
-believing that telling more stories make human being more happier.
+Currently, I spend most of my time to innovate the way of human imagination, believing that telling more stories make human being more happier.
-Of course, I love to learn new technologies.

 ### Research Interests
 - Large-Scale Generative Models